didactek/deft-layout/README.md

 ## Features

-DeftLayout is a framework for mapping values of Swift data types to the bit-level positions used in device protocols.
+DeftLayout is a framework for mapping values of Swift types to the bit-level positions used in device protocols.
 It performs the role of functions like pack/unpack in Ruby or Python, or of bitwise boolean operations, bitfields, and unions in C.